 View the program availability for the upcoming intakes.

-New students are accepted into the Environmental Assessment and Restoration two-year diploma program for the Fall term (September) only.
+New applicants are accepted into the Environmental Assessment and Restoration two-year diploma program for the Fall term (September) only.

 General Admissions Requirements